OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-NAA/README.md

 - The `initialize` function is called from Office.onReady to configure and intitialize MSAL to use NAA.
 - The `ssoGetAccessToken` function gets an access token for the signed in user to call Microsoft Graph APIs.
-- The `ssoGetUserAccount` function gets the account information of the signed in user.
-This can be used to get user details such as name and email.
+- The `getTokenWithDialogApi` function uses the Office dialog API to support a fallback option if NAA fails.

 The `src/taskpane/taskpane.ts` file contains code that runs when the user chooses buttons in the task pane.
-They use the AccountManager class to get tokens or user information depending on which button is chosen.
+It uses the AccountManager class to get tokens or user information depending on which button is chosen.

 The `src/taskpane/msgraph-helper.ts` file contains code to construct and make a REST call to the Microsoft Graph API.

+### Fallback code

+The `fallback` folder contains files to fall back to an alternate authentication method if NAA is unavailable.
+If NAA is unavailable, MSAL switches signs in the user by opening a dialog box with window.open and "about:blank".
+Some older Outlook clients don't support the "about:blank" dialog box and cause MSAL to fail.
+This error condition can be detected and the code in this sample falls back to using the Office dialog API to open the dialog instead.

 ## Security reporting